Specialising in the needs of bereaved and grieving children

 She now works as BackPocketTeacher - a consultant, author and trainer in the field of child bereavement, specialising in the (sadly often overlooked) needs of bereaved children with SEND.

 Autumn 2020 Sarah began studying for a PhD alongside her work as BackPocketTeacher.
 She is researching grief and SEND.
 Follow her studies via this website, the BackPocketTeacher Blog, on Twitter @backpocketteach and Facebook @BackPocketTeacher.

-For further information and to see full details of my career to date please click here
+For further information and to see full details of Sarah's career to date please click here.

 Sign up to hear about upcoming training events and available resources.